Back to California

 Surplus Land

-Land that a local agency no longer needs and can dispose of according to its policies or procedures.
+Land that a local agency declares as no longer needed for its current use and is available to be disposed of according to policies or procedures.

 Limits and Unknowns